 - This recipe will work with other berries and fruit.
 Try it out with blueberries, raspberries, peaches, apples, or plums.

-- If you don't have white whole wheat flour at home, you can use a equal combination of all purpose flour and whole wheat flour.
+- If you don't have white whole wheat flour at home, you can use an equal combination of all-purpose flour and whole wheat flour.
 You can also use just all purpose flour if that's what you have on hand.

 - Although butter isn't something we think about using in lower calorie treats, it really is best in this recipe.
 The crumble just won't come out the same with another type of oil.

 - These bars will hold up in the freezer, so don't be afraid to make a whole batch and pop some in the freezer to pull out later.

 If you are lucky enough to have some of these leftovers to freeze, first make sure they have fully cooled.
 Then cut them into individual portions and wrap in plastic wrap.
 Place in the freezer in a freezer safe bag.

 To defrost, you have a few options.
 You can simply place the bar in the fridge the night before and let it defrost.
 You could also pop it in the microwave or the toaster oven.
 Lastly, if you are packing this for lunch, just pack it frozen.
 It should be fully defrosted a few hours later just in time for lunch.